oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.3 Key Type

 The *ktype* option specifies the type of each key in a MapOf type.
 It MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
-For example, "url" is a category but string is not, and the text of Tolstoy's "War and Peace" may be a string but not a key.

 #### 3.2.1.4 Format
 *format*